omarmorejon/WT-2020I/unit01/activity2/Activity02.md

 ## Deliverable

 - A PDF document that includes a screenshot of the `shared_repo` contributors.
-You can find the contributors information in the Github's tab `Insights / Contributors`
+You can find the contributors information in the GithHub's tab `Insights / Contributors`
   - Please, include a link to your `collaborative_work.md` file as well.